 Supports and strategy and highlights that this is the chance for Waikato District to be bold and take the opportunity to own the direction that the district takes in the future.
 Supports the Strategy is disappointed on how Meremere has been identified in the strategy.
-Meremere A supports the development of this site but would like services to be available so that it can be developed into a waste management centre of excellence.
+Meremere A supports development of this site but would like services to be available so that it can be developed into a waste management centre of excellence.
 Meremere B should be identified in the Strategy.
 Investigation for its future use needs to be completed but it should still be identified.
 Hopuhopu is an important investment for the tribe and will be a focus and needs to be included as part of the economic growth.
 Hopuhopu should be highlighted as a tourism and economic hub.
 Rotowaro land that Tainui purchased has potential and would like this to also be identified in the strategy.
-Spoke about being bold being and brave it is in our blood, in the water we drink and the land where we live.
-The Kiingitangi started here in the Waikato, we were the first to have a treaty settlement and the first to have a MOU; this is the time for leadership.